October 20, 2025

 Bright electric blue modern and techy colors for this serum skin.

-A warm and cozy serum skin with deep reds.
+A warm and cozy custom Serum skin with deep reds.

 A calm serum skin with relaxing light purple colors.

-Wild and funny crazy colors from the hit TV show on this serum skin.
+Wild and funny Rick & Morty serum skin with crazy colors from the hit TV show.

-A cool serum skin with an underground music vibe plus unique designs.
+A cool free serum skin with an underground music vibe, dark background plus unique designs.

 Just like his music - an intense and energetic serum skin.